peternijssen/mypetsage/README.md

 If you want to contribute, feel free to create issues or do pull requests.
 If you want to translate, have a look down below how you can translate.

-The app is created with the latest version of Android Studio
+The app is created with the latest version of Android Studio.

 Translations